liviacardaccia02/liviacardaccia02/README.md

 # Hey there! 🌸

 Welcome to my GitHub profile!
-I'm Livia and I've just my master in Autonomous Systems and Intelligent Robots in Polytech Nice-Sophia, in the South of France. 🍃
+I'm Livia and I've just started my master in Autonomous Systems and Intelligent Robots in Polytech Nice-Sophia, in the South of France. 🍃

 ### 🔭 Currently Working On:
 - A Research&Development project using a Turtle Bot.